Hiratsuna/ClassData-springboot-postgresql-restapi-angular/README.md

 > If you wanna say something rude, keep in mind I have never done any of this before.
 - Also I am a Customer Support with no deggee or education in this field.
 > Keep it **CASUAL.**

+# 2.08.2023 ANGULAR ATTACHED AND WORKING BRANCH ADDED TO REPO ! <3